nyanity/AwooOS/doc/05_VFS_and_IO/01_VFS_Architecture.md

 # 5.1.
 VFS Architecture

-The Virtual File System in AwooOS is unique because it is primarily implemented in **Ring 1** by the **Pipeline Manager**, not the kernel.
+The Virtual File System in AxisOS is unique because it is primarily implemented in **Ring 1** by the **Pipeline Manager**, not the kernel.

 ## The Syscall Override Mechanism